sivareddyit/qubership-envgene/docs/features/system-certificate.md

 **Alternative method for web services:**

-1. Open the website in your browser
+1. Open the site in your browser
 2. Click on the lock icon in the address bar
 3. View certificate details
 4. Export the certificate chain